 Also of interest is that Rodeo has more people living here who work in computers and math than 95% of the places in the US.

 Rodeo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of Rodeo are slightly better educated than the national average of 21.84% for all cities and towns, with 23.33% of adults in Rodeo having a bachelor's degree or advanced degree.
+The education level of Rodeo citizens is a little higher than the average for US cities and towns: 23.33% of adults in Rodeo have at least a bachelor's degree.

 The per capita income in Rodeo in 2010 was $27,318, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $109,272 for a family of four.
 However, Rodeo contains both very wealthy and poor people as well.